dagraham/etm-dgraham/README.md

 					@j job a &i a
 					@j job b &i b &p a
 					@j job c &i c &p a
-					@j job d &i d &p c
+					@j job d &i d &p b, c

-		Here `job a` has no prequisites but is a prerequisite for both `job b` and `job c` and `job c` is a prerequisite for `job d`.
+		Here `job a` has no prequisites but is a prerequisite for both `job b` and `job c` which are both prerequisites for `job d`.
 The order in which the jobs are listed is irrelevant in this case.

 - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,